Document Type : Original Article

 Authors

-1 Department of Obstetrics and Gynecology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, IRAN.
+Professor, Department of obstetrics & Gynecology, Fellowship of Gynecology Laparascopy, Supporting of the Family and the Youth of Population Research Core, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-3 , Department of Obstetrics and Gynecology, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, IRAN.
+Gynecologist, Department of obstetrics & Gynecology, Fellowship of Gynecology Laparascopy, Supporting of the Family and the Youth of Population Research Core, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract

-The aim of this study was to compare the effect of two different doses of estrogen (2.5 mg and 5 mg daily) in preventing the recurrence of adhesions after hysteroscopic lysis in Asherman's syndrome.
+Introduction: Intrauterine adhesion is a condition that can lead to infertility, amenorrhea, repeated abortion in the patient, and the treatment of these patients is usually associated with many challenges.
+The present study was performed with aim to compare the effect of two different doses of estrogen to prevent the recurrence of adhesions after hysteroscopic lysis in Asherman's syndrome.

 Keywords